Automation Is Changing the Way We Work

 Artificial intelligence is changing the way we do everything.
 As we look ahead, self-driving cars, hyper-intelligent predictive software, and self-improving robots seem possible.

-As AI progress at a rapid pace, incremental changes in the capability of computer programs changes how we interact with the world, the internet and each other.
+As AI progresses at a rapid pace, incremental changes in the capability of computer programs change how we interact with the world, the internet, and each other.
 Already, AI is integrated into our daily lives, from automated suggestions from Amazon based on products we’ve purchased in the best, to automatic email sorting by Gmail.

 Automation is claiming jobs.
 Hundreds of thousands of manufacturing jobs have been lost due to automation.
 Thousands more have been claimed in finance due to the automation of the stock market.
 Indeed, Elon Musk, founder and CEO of SpaceX and Tesla, predicts that self-driving software will push out 15% of the world’s workforce.